fatimazahraelaaziz/Stage__DigiUp/README.md

 <img width="392" alt="archi" src="https://user-images.githubusercontent.com/78829346/184507048-d2f72ca8-daed-49e6-880f-1a3f69ed6eaa.png">

-the tools used are:
+The tools used are:
 - Lxc/lxd
 - Docker
 - Kubernetes (Microk8s)
 - Jenkins
 - Docker registry
-- github
+- Github
-- the application to be deployed
+- The application to be deployed

 In this case we worked on a virtual machine that has as an OS ubuntu:22.04 in which we created the following lxc containers: